ehoneahobed/projectvibeit/docs/content-contribution.md

 - **Lesson files**: Use kebab-case with `.mdx` extension (e.g., `introduction-to-web-development.mdx`)

 ## Adding New Content

+### Course Pages and Navigation

+Each course has three main pages:
+- **Course Page** (`/courses/[courseSlug]`) - Main course landing page with modules and progress
+- **Overview Page** (`/courses/[courseSlug]/overview`) - Detailed course information, curriculum breakdown, and learning objectives
+- **Module Page** (`/courses/[courseSlug]/[moduleSlug]`) - Module-specific page with lessons, progress tracking, and navigation

+The overview page is automatically generated from your course metadata and provides:
+- Comprehensive course description and statistics
+- Detailed curriculum breakdown with all modules and lessons
+- Learning objectives and outcomes
+- Prerequisites and course features
+- Instructor information

 ### 1. Adding a New Course